-Field installed strainers utilize Y-style and Basket strainers of cast iron 200 psi or carbon 275 psi with 60 mesh stainless steel screens to increase efficiency and ensure long equipment life.
+Field installed to increase efficiency and ensure long life of the equipment with Y-style and Basket strainers of cast iron 200 psi or carbon 275 psi with 60 mesh stainless steel screens.
 All strainers are field installed external to the chiller bank for ease of service.